OmarAbdulQadir/Temperature-Monitoring-System/README.md

 1- Idle State:

 In this state, the system monitors the temperature by taking a sample every 100 ms. For each sample, the system compares the temperature to the preset threshold value.
-If it exceeds the threshold value and the alarm is enabled (Can be disabled by entering 'T').
+If it exceeds the threshold value and the alarm is enabled (can be toggled by sending 'T').
 The system will transition to the alarm state.
 Otherwise, no transition occurs.
-Also, the user requested to configure the threshold value (By Entering 'C') that triggers the system to enter the configuration state.
+Also, the user requested to configure the threshold value (by sending 'C') that triggers the system to enter the configuration state.

 ![Alt text](https://github.com/OmarAbdulQadir/Temperature-Monitoring-System/blob/main/NTI_RTOS_PROJ_TempMonitorSys_Designs/Idle.JPG?raw=true)

 2- Config State:

+In this state, the system waits for the user to input three numbers within the range of 0 - 255 as the new threshold value.
+In this case, the user is obligated to send either the new three numbers and/or send 'O' to approve the new threshold value or 'C' to cancel the configuration session and return to the idle state.
+Note that it is not recommended to stay in this state for an extended period of time, as the system will not sound an alarm if the temperature increases.

 ![Alt text](https://github.com/OmarAbdulQadir/Temperature-Monitoring-System/blob/main/NTI_RTOS_PROJ_TempMonitorSys_Designs/config.JPG?raw=true)

 3- Alarm State:

+In this state, the system will activate the alarm LEDs and buzzer to indicate that the temperature exceeds the threshold value.
+Exiting this state can be achieved by either turning off the alarm (by sending 'S') or reducing the temperature below the threshold.

 ![Alt text](https://github.com/OmarAbdulQadir/Temperature-Monitoring-System/blob/main/NTI_RTOS_PROJ_TempMonitorSys_Designs/alarming.JPG?raw=true)